Supporting others and their mental health and wellbeing

 Offering practical support can make a real difference and help alleviate stress and anxiety.
 Check they have enough supplies and offer to pick up any shopping on their behalf.
 Knowing they have access to their medications and a nourishing meal to eat can help ease worries and concerns.

-For information and resources on how to support older people during the COVID-19 pandemic, take a look at the following resources:
+For information and resources on how to support older people during the COVID-19 pandemic, check out the following resources:

 Neighbour Day: Connection and Calling Cards – Introduce yourself or connect with neighbours in your community using Connection & Calling Cards (a friendly message, your name and address) as an icebreaker.
-By dropping one of these cards in a neighbour’s letterbox, older residents are able to reach out if they require support.
+By dropping one of these cards in a neighbour’s letterbox, older residents can reach out if they need support.
 It’s a great way to give back and ensure that our most vulnerable are looked after during this time.